DannyJr08/DannyJr08/README.md

 - 🌱 I’m currently learning **PHP, React JS, Angular, Flask**

-- 👨‍💻 All of my projects are available at [https://dannyjr08.github.io](https://dannyjr08.github.io)

 - 💬 Ask me about **SCSS**

 - 📫 How to reach me **j_danny07@hotmail.com**